Jhon Durán: Loan to Fenerbahçe

 On 6 July 2025, Durán was loaned to Turkish Süper Lig side Fenerbahçe for the 2025–26 season.

 On 6 August 2025, he made his debut with Fenerbahçe in a UEFA Champions League third qualifying round match against Feyenoord as a substitute in 2–1 away loss.
 On 12 August, he scored his first goal for Fenerbahçe in the second leg against Feyenoord, a 5–2 home victory.
 On 16 August, he made his Süper Lig debut against Göztepe in a 0–0 away draw.

-On 23 October 2025, he returned to the field after a 58-day treatment period following a diagnosis of osteoarthritis, as an 87th minute substitute in a 1–0 win against VfB Stuttgart in the UEFA Europa League.
+On 23 October 2025, he returned to the field after a 58-day treatment period following a diagnosis of osteoarthritis, as an 87th-minute substitute in a 1–0 win against VfB Stuttgart in the UEFA Europa League.
 On 2 November, he scored his first league goal for Fenerbahçe against rivals Beşiktaş in a 3–2 away victory.
+On 1 December, he scored in another derby, in 1–1 Süper Lig tie in the intercontinental derby against Galatasaray.

+Loan to Zenit

+On 9 February 2026, Durán moved on a new loan to Russian Premier League club Zenit St. Petersburg until the end of the 2025–26 season.

+Loan to Benfica

+On 20 July 2026, Durán moved on a new loan to Primeira Liga club Benfica until the end of the 2026–27 season.
+A few weeks later, on 6 August, he scored his first goal for the club in a 6–1 victory over Hearts in the Europa League third qualifying round.

 International career

 Durán represented the Colombia national under-17 team at the 2019 South American U-17 Championship.

 Durán made his senior international debut for Colombia against Guatemala on 24 September 2022, replacing Radamel Falcao as a half-time substitute.
 On 28 March 2023, he scored his first international goal against Japan, on his first full appearance for the Colombian team.

+Despite being named in Colombia's 55-man preliminary squad for the 2026 FIFA World Cup, Durán was left out of the final 26-man squad.